+The subject parcel is located at 111 Olivia Street and currently consists of the Frederick Douglass Recreation Center.
 The subject property at 111 Olivia Street is located within the Historic Neighborhood Commercial (HNC-3) Zoning District and is one lot of record.
-The site is known as the Frederick Douglass Gym / Roosevelt Sands Center and formally included the historically black school building which was in use until after desegregation.
+The site is known as the Frederick Douglass Gym / Roosevelt Sands Center and formerly included the historically black school building which was in use until after desegregation.
 The gym's namesake, Frederick Douglass, was a renowned abolitionist, orator, statesman, and former slave.
 Many of Key West's black leaders attended the school, including current Key West City Commissioner Clayton Lopez.
-The school building itself was destroyed by the School Board in the mid-1970s, while the remainder of the site and historic gym were given to the City of Key West for use as a community center.
+The school building itself was demolished by the School Board in the mid-1970s, while the remainder of the site and historic gym were given to the City of Key West for use as a community center.